Usually, polyurethane is the final coat in a painting project. But, can you apply varnish over polyurethane?

 - Degreaser

-First, wipe and clean the polyurethane coating.
-Cleaning will remove dust nibs and grain that can clog the sandpaper.
-Also, if the coating is filthy or dusty, varnish won’t stick over it.
+Wipe and clean the polyurethane coating to remove dust nibs and grain that can clog the sandpaper.
+Also, varnish won’t stick if the coating if filthy or dusty.

 - Wipe the coating with a clean rag.